Clause 19: travelling compensation and excess travelling time

 19.1 Travelling Compensation

-19.1.1 Any authorised official travel and associated expenses, properly and reasonably incurred by an employee required to perform duty at a location other than their normal headquarters shall be met by the Department.
+19.1.1 Any authorised official travel and associated expenses, properly and reasonably incurred by an employee required to perform duty at a location other than their normal headquarters must be met by the Department.

-19.1.2 The Secretary shall require employees to obtain an authorisation for all official travel prior to incurring any travel expense.
+19.1.2 The Secretary must require employees to obtain an authorisation for all official travel prior to incurring any travel expense.

-19.1.4 Where payment of a proportionate amount of an allowance applies in terms of this clause, the amount payable shall be the appropriate proportion of the daily rate.
-Any fraction of an hour shall be rounded off to the nearest half-hour.
+19.1.4 Where payment of a proportionate amount of an allowance applies in terms of this clause, the amount payable is the appropriate proportion of the daily rate.
+Any fraction of an hour must be rounded off to the nearest half-hour.

-19.1.7 If meals are provided by the Government at the temporary work location, the employee shall not be entitled to claim the meal allowance.
+19.1.7 If meals are provided by the Government at the temporary work location, the employee is not entitled to claim the meal allowance.

-(i) where the Department elects to pay the accommodation provider the employee shall receive:
+(i) where the Department elects to pay the accommodation provider the employee receives:

 (a) the appropriate meal allowance in accordance with Item 1 in Table 2 of Schedule 2, Part B; and